 Eastenders: Featured the character of Vicki Fowler, an English - born teenager who had grown up in the USA and spoke with a Fake American accent that kept slipping.
 By the end of her run on the show, the accent was dropped entirely and she spoke in the same Cockney dialect as the rest of the cast.

-Her fake Mancunian accent is pretty unconvincing to British viewers.
+Jane Leeves' fake Mancunian accent is pretty strange to British viewers.
 Jane Leeves is British but was born in Essex and raised in Sussex — nowhere near Manchester.

-Kelsey Grammer's own natural accent is the classic loose Florida drawl (he is, after all, a Floridian) than Frasier's clipped upper-class tones.
+Kelsey Grammer's own natural accent is the classic loose Florida drawl (he is, after all, a Floridian), not Frasier's clipped upper-class tones.
 He tends to slip when Frasier is supposed to be drunk or tired.

 Game of Thrones: With the show's main setting, Westeros, being heavily based on Medieval England, any cast member whose character originates from there speaks with a regional accent depending on whereabouts they're from and which area of England is being used as a parallel - Yorkshire accents for Northmen, Received Pronunciation ("Queen's English") for King's landing, etc. While most of the cast that aren't speaking in their natural accents do an admirable job, there are some attempts that those familiar with regional English accents might sound jarring - notably Aiden Gillen as Littlefinger, whose accent jumps from RP to Irish and back again on a sentence-by-sentence basis.
 And Peter Dinklage, brilliant though he is, speaks in a mangled approximation of a British accent that can barely be pinned to any particular area of the British Isles, though at least this is consistent.
 Jack Gleeson as Prince Joffrey also occasionally slips into his native Irish brogue.
 Nikolaj Coster-Waldau's native Danish sometimes slips through as does Richard Madden's Scottish accent and Michelle Fairley's Northern Irish accent.
 In "The Door", Euron Greyjoy (played by Danish actor Pilou Asbæk) gives a rallying speech as to why he should be named the new leader of the Iron Islands, during which Asbæk's sing-songy Danish accent comes through multiple times.

 Get Smart: Early seasons feature Don Adams' using his signature accent (known as "Glicking") far more than in later seasons.
 Adams commented once that he learned fairly early how little Glicking he could get away with while still getting the idea across.